Anna Manning Comfort: Medical Education

 Comfort was a member of the first class in the New York Medical College for Women.
 Comfort and her fellow female students experienced rude treatment they received from some male students and professors while attending the clinics in Bellevue Hospital.
 Comfort described the prejudice she experienced:

 "We had to go to Bellevue Hospital for our practical work, and the indignities we were made to suffer are beyond belief.
 There were five hundred young men students taking post-graduate courses, and we were jeered at and catcalled, and the 'old war horses', the doctors, joined the younger men.
 We were considered aggressive.
-They said women did not have the same bains as men and were not trustworthy.
+They said women did not have the same brains as men and were not trustworthy.
 All the work at the hospital was made as repulsively unpleasant for us as possible.
 There were originally six in the class, but all but two were unable to put up with the treatment to which we were subjected and dropped out.
 I trembled whenever I went to the hospital, and I said once that I could not bear it.
 Finally, the women went to the authorities, who said that if we were not respectfully treated, they would take the charter from the hospital."

 In 1865, at the graduating exercises of that class, speeches were made by Henry Ward Beecher, Horace Greeley, Henry Jarvis Raymond, and Hon.
 S. S. Cox in behalf of enlarging the sphere of woman's activities, and especially on women entering the field of medicine.